g-jgreen/documentation/content/patterns/push-combined.md

 ---
-title: How to synchronized different data streams
+title: How to synchronize different data streams
 description: Learn how to combine events from parallel streams
 weight: 7
 ---

-This is one of the most existing feature of Waylay!
+This is one of the most exciting features of Waylay!

-With flow engines, designers are constrain to follow the “message flow”, from "left to right".
+With flow engines, designers are constrained to follow the “message flow”, from "left to right".
 Interesting problem arises when 2 inputs come at different times.
 How long do you wait for the next one to arrive before deciding to move on in decisions?
-How long the data point/measurement is valid?
+How long is the data point/measurement valid?
 Wouldn't be great if we can just annotate how long any particular information is valid?

 In waylay, we can simply use eviction policy to define how long we trust the sensor output.
-Let's see how this works in practices:
+Let's see how this works in practice:

 ![image](/rules/mix_streams/mix_streams.png)